-Canon 20D versus Nikon Df
+Canon 20D vs Nikon Df

-The Canon EOS 20D and the Nikon Df are two enthusiast cameras that were announced, respectively, in August 2004 and November 2013.
+The Canon EOS 20D and the Nikon Df are two enthusiast cameras that were officially introduced, respectively, in August 2004 and November 2013.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-C (20D) and a full frame (Df) sensor.
-The Canon has a resolution of 8.2 megapixel, whereas the Nikon provides 16.2 MP.
+The Canon has a resolution of 8.2 megapixels, whereas the Nikon provides 16.2 MP.

 Body comparison: Canon 20D vs Nikon Df

 The side-by-side display below illustrates the physical size and weight of the Canon 20D and the Nikon Df.
 The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.

 The Df can be obtained in two different colors (black, silver), while the 20D is only available in black.